silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 workflow&mdash;something we'll be doing all the time?
 It seems kind of overcomplicated to need to always break it down into tiny little machine code instructions that the CPU can understand.
-Wouldn't it be cool if we had a special "wood working CPU" that understood `apply_varnish` as one of its basic instructions?
+Wouldn't it be cool if we had a special "wood working computer" that understood `apply_varnish` as one of its basic instructions?

 Well we already know from the VM we're playing around in that it's no problem for a computer to simulate another computer inside itself.
-So we could design our special wood working CPU _in code_ and simply simulate it inside our computer.
-Then we could issue instructions like `apply_varnish` directly to the simulated CPU as if it's a real, physical computer.
+So we could design our special wood working computer _in code_ and simply simulate it inside our computer.
+Then we could issue instructions like `apply_varnish` directly to the simulated computer's CPU as if it were a real, physical computer.
 That is basically how scripting languages work: rather than using a program to translate our instructions into machine code, a program reads our instructions and simulates the result of running them itself.

 An **interpreter** is a program which reads program instructions and simulates the result of running those instructions.
 Scripting languages are often called **interpreted languages** since they almost always need to be read by an interpreter.
 {: .definition}

+The analogy between virtual machines and interpreters is so strong that many interpreters are actually refered to as VMs (even though they aren't simulating a real computer like our Arch Linux VM is).

 So what's the advantage of an interpreter and what does it have to do with "dynamic" programs?
 Recall that with C, a big task for the compiler was making